cakevm/huffmate-neo/README.md

 # huffmate-neo

 A set of Huff contracts for education purposes.
-This repository is a hard-fork of [huffmate](https://github.com/huff-language/huffmate).
+This repository is a fork of [huffmate](https://github.com/huff-language/huffmate).
+Some test do not work and are disabled with `IgnoreFailing_`.
+Feel free to open a PR to fix them.
 The main purpose of this repository to provide a set of contracts to test the [Huff Neo Compiler](https://github.com/cakevm/huff-neo).
 > **Warning**
 >
 > These contracts are **unaudited** and are not recommended for use in production.